MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

   You can update Visual Studio by using an update script.
 To do so, use the [`update`](use-command-line-parameters-to-install-visual-studio.md?view=vs-2019&preserve-view=true) command-line parameter.

   You can deploy Visual Studio updates from the Windows Server Update Services or the Microsoft Update Catalog with tools like System Center Configuration Manager.
-For more information, see [Applying Administrator Updates](applying-administrator-updates.md).
+For more information, see [Applying administrator updates](applying-administrator-updates.md).

 ## Step 4 - (Optional) Use Visual Studio tools to verify installation